-Tai Chi/Taiji Quan has become a very popular trend today, together with Yoga and Pilates, as a form of relaxation and some physical conditioning.
+Tai Chi Chuan/Taiji Quan has become a very popular trend today, together with Yoga and Pilates, as a form of relaxation and some physical conditioning.
 However, the roots of Taiji remains a martial art with functional fighting applications and techniques.
 The spinoff is the added health (both mentally and physically) benefits that come from practicing Taiji and Qigong/Chi Kung regularly.

 Today, Taiji has integrated itself into almost all Traditional Kung Fu systems.
 Various aspects of internal training has become a staple in the Chinese Martial Arts.
 These aspects have even filtered through into various other Martial Arts styles.
 The idea of “soft over coming hard”, has led many researchers down the path of the Internal styles and indeed fused these aspects with their own styles.